regebro/BigBad3/slides.rst

 .. note::

     What you say, eh?
-Aint that neat?
+Ain't that neat?

     The official name is Extended Iterable Unpacking, and it's PEP 3132 if you want to know more.